nightwatchjs/nightwatch-plugin-react/README.md

 ## Run tests:

-Tests for this project are written in Nightwatch so you can inspect them as examples, located in the [tests/src] folder.
+Tests for this project are written in Nightwatch so you can inspect them as examples, located in the [test/src] folder.

 Run them with::
 ```sh
 npm test
 ```

+### Example project
+We've put together a basic To-do app written in React and built on top of Vite which can be used as a boilerplate.
+It can be found at [nightwatchjs-community/todo-react](https://github.com/nightwatchjs-community/todo-react).

 ## License